-The public procurers to receive this assistance will be chosen through a transparent selection procedure against the following four criteria:
+The public procurers to receive this assistance are being chosen through a transparent selection procedure against the following four criteria:

-The selection of the procurers to receive assistance will be carried out together with the European Commission Services on the basis of interest shown via the above questionnaire.
-All expressions of interest received via the questionnaire will be assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may decide to request.
+The selection of the procurers to receive assistance is being carried out together with the European Commission Services on the basis of interest shown via the online questionnaire.
+All expressions of interest received via the questionnaire are assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may decide to request.

 The European Commission may decide to support additional cases if there is a high level of interest from eligible applicants.
 The questionnaire may also be reopened at a future date for further expressions of interest.